UCR-Robotics/ee144/docs/lab1.rst

     roslaunch turtlebot_teleop keyboard_teleop.launch

 - Keep the teleop terminal open (selected) and you should be able to control the robot using keyboard now.
-  The teleop program in this terminal takes in whatever keys you enterned and converts them into velocity commands to send to the robot.
-Now spend some time to play with it!
+  The teleop program in this terminal takes in whatever keys you entered and converts them into velocity commands to send to the robot.
+Now spend some time playing with it!
   (Don't send the keyboard teleop commands to the Gazebo window, it won't work; send commands to the terminal)

 - You can also put some obstacles (objects) in Gazebo simulation environment,